spinda/locksmart-api/README.md

 [*Dog & Bone*](https://www.dogandbonecases.com/) sell a set of Bluetooth LE-enabled padlocks that can be opened with their ["LockSmart" app](https://play.google.com/store/apps/details?id=com.dogandbonecases.locksmart).
-The app stores lock information&mdash;including the randomly-generated unlock code saved in each lock's memory&mdash;via an HTTP API.
+The app stores and retrieves lock information via an HTTP API, including a random per-lock "password" used for unlocking.
 This package implements a client for that API.

 At the moment this only implements logging in and pulling lock information, as that's all I've needed personally.
 Adding support for additional endpoints